scottrsm/DNNS.jl/README.md

 - UtilFunc
     An implementation of non-linear functions used when computing neural nets.
 Again, this includes their values on *dual* numbers.
+- DNNS
+    The top level module used to construct and fit Deep Neural Networks.